 Whether it’s Porto or Oporto, this city is beautiful.
 We’ve arrived in Porto and we are settling in for the month.

 The last couple of days we’ve basically been walking around and taking in this city’s beauty.
 The charm this city offers cannot be described in words – you need to see and feel it for yourself You get mesmerized by its charm.
 We’ve noticed a lot of interesting tile work on buildings, houses & churches!
 Inside the São Bento railway station which is located right in the historic center of the city is full of beautiful tile work.
 These tiles tell a story.
-This place is beautiful and probably many people miss it because they are in such a hurry to get to their next destination quickly with suitcases in hand.
+This place is like entering an art gallery.
+Probably many people miss it because they are in such a hurry to get to their next destination quickly, with suitcases in hand.

-We heard this week that our home province was hit with a major snow storm. 😩 Here below we’ve photographed this park which was taken on that very same day!The plastic attached to the laundry is for what purpose exactly???
+We heard this week that our home province was hit with a major snowstorm. 😩 Here below we’ve photographed this park which was taken on that very same day!The plastic sheets which get attached to the laundry is for what purpose exactly???
 We have been seeing this being done quite a bit.
-Stayed tuned we’ll let you know if we find out.Below is a beautiful scenic view of the historical centre of Porto and its Ribeira waterfront area (which is along the Douro river) .
+Stayed tuned we’ll let you know if we find out.Below is a beautiful scenic view of the historical center of Porto and its Ribeira waterfront area (which is along the Douro river).
 This photo was taken during our walk across the Dom Luis bridge.A nice wine bar on the Ribeira.
 Why not do a sampling of wine!
 Bacchus Vini wine bar.

 His & Hers ❤️

 A Sunday stroll on the Rua des Flores.Having fun in the Almeda Square (below).

 Must be the daily “Tim Horton” political discussion! (see below).

-It’s time to taste some of that delicious Portuguese wine!
+It’s time to taste some of the delicious Portuguese wine!
 Vinho, please!
 This quaint little wine & tapas place was recommended to us by friends, “All in Porto” on R. Arquitecto Nicolau Nasoni 17.
 Here we enjoyed an amazing bottle of red Dom Bella 2014.
 With this wine, we discovered a new “cépage” called Touriga Nacional.
 Nice way to end this amazing day.

 “Can’t get any better than this! 🍷❤️ Thank you Porto!”